 geogig reset --soft HEAD~1

-That will put your HEAD one commit behind, discarding the most recent commit.
-However, your working tree and index will not be affected, so you can now commit the changes on the working tree in whatever way you choose.
+This will put your HEAD one commit behind, discarding the most recent commit.
+However, your working tree and index will not be affected, so you can then commit the changes on the working tree in whichever manner you choose.

-This can only be applied if the commit to split is the most recent one.
+This can only be applied if the commit to split is the most recent.